 4. Requirement Analysis

-This is totally custom part of the proposal where everything is in the same tone as the requirements of the clients.
+This is a totally custom part of the proposal where everything is in the same tone as the requirements of the clients.

 Project your expertise but don’t make this too detailed such that it looks boring.
-Take the hint from the client’s project details.
-If he has explained things in precise details, client prefers more details and so you can provide more details as well but if the client has kept things short, follow the same tone of providing all the details in brief.
+Take a hint from the client’s project details.
+If he has explained things in precise details, the client prefers more details and so you can provide more details as well but if the client has kept things short, follow the same tone of providing all the details in brief.

 You can’t miss this on Upwork.
 You need to put a price as it is mandatory for all proposals on Upwork.
 Upwork actually prefills the price.
 For hourly job your hourly rate and for fixed price job clients budget as the price.
-For fixed price job, it is better if you split the price into milestones.
+For a fixed price job, it is better if you split the price into milestones.